neqkir/gpt-3/language-models-are-few-shot-learners.md

 *Advantages*

-.need for little task-specific data
+. need for little task-specific data

-.reduced potential to learn an overly narrow distribution from a large but narrow fine-tuning dataset disadvantages
+. reduced potential to learn an overly narrow distribution from a large but narrow fine-tuning dataset

+*Disadvantages*

-.much worse than state-of-the-art fine-tuned models so far
+. much worse than state-of-the-art fine-tuned models so far

-.a small amount of task specific data is still required
+. a small amount of task specific data is still required

-**(3)One-Shot (1S)**- one example given which mimics one way humans can be given language related tasks
+**(3) One-Shot (1S)**- one example given which mimics one way humans can be given language related tasks

-**(4)Zero-Shot (0S)** – no example is allowed, only an instruction describing the task, which is the most frequent way human are given tasks
+**(4) Zero-Shot (0S)** – no example is allowed, only an instruction describing the task, which is the most frequent way human are given tasks

 *Training process*